Programming-Systems-Lab/vmvm/README.md

 ###For more information
 Please refer to our [ICSE '14 Paper](http://jonbell.net/publications/vmvm) or email [Jonathan Bell](mailto:jbell@cs.columbia.edu).
 Note that this new version of VMVM (VMVM 2) is somewhat different in architecture than described in our publication: we have removed the need for the pre-instrumentation phase, which makes using it in practice significantly easier.
+VMVM 2 requires you to use a Java 8 JRE (or newer) when running tests (but is compatible with older code).

 Running
 -----